 However, in some cases the subsurface dispersant was not applied to all time steps due to the scenario assumption that (1) there would be a period of time after the onset of the spill event (4 days) that it would take to prepare for subsurface dispersant response and (2) available dispersant volumes were limited.
 For each scenario, an allotment of dispersant was established (based on the amounts of dispersants available in U.S. and internationally) and then, using a treatment ratio of 1:100 for subsurface dispersants, the volume of oil that could be treated with subsurface dispersants was then allotted dispersant volumes that were calculated to continue reduced surface applications.
-If it was determined that less than 100% of the release could be treated based on the dispersant allotment, it was then assumed that the allotment would be applied daily and the number of hours treated per day was calculated based on this daily dispersant volume and the daily oil release rate.
+If it was determined that less than 100% of the release could be treated based on the dispersant allotment, it was then assumed that the allotment would be allocated equally across the days of the release.
+Therefore an equal amount of dispersant would be applied daily and the number of hours treated per day was calculated based on this daily dispersant volume and the daily oil release rate.
 The SIMAP input file defining the mass of oil within various droplet diameters was then defined to alternate between the untreated and treated diameters depending on the hour of the day for each day of the release.